benjamincmorris/purple_carrots/README.md

 For running the experiment, use the repos https://github.com/cbergey/many_typicality_judgments and https://github.com/cbergey/typicality_front.
 These must be hosted on the web to run the experiment.

 For post-experiment data processing to create final data files, run `process_turk_data.Rmd` and `writing/journal_article/data_processing.Rmd` to generate final data files that can be analyzed in `writing/journal_article/journal_article.Rmd`.
+The data files we provide are the expected output of this process.

 Runtime: Repo should take less than 5 minutes to download.
 Code extracting adjective-noun pairs may be expected to take a few hours to run.
 Code extracting language model responses may be expected to take a few hours to run.
 Other analysis code is expected to take less than 15 minutes to run on a typical desktop computer.